premAI-io/state-of-open-source-ai/index.md

 Quantisation
   [Sacrificing precision](<https://en.wikipedia.org/wiki/Quantization_(signal_processing)>) of model weights (e.g. `uint8` instead of `float32`) in return for lower hardware memory requirements.

+Token
+  A [token](https://learn.microsoft.com/en-us/semantic-kernel/prompt-engineering/tokens) is a "unit of text" for an {term}`LLM` to process/generate.
+A single token could represent a few characters or words, depending on the tokenisation method chosen.
+Tokens are usually {term}`embedded <embedding>`.

 Transformer
   A [transformer](<https://en.wikipedia.org/wiki/Transformer_(machine_learning_model)>) is a neural network using a parallel multi-head [attention](<https://en.wikipedia.org/wiki/Attention_(machine_learning)>) mechanism.
 The resultant reduce training time makes it well-suited for use in {term}`LLMs <llm>`.